 For St. Mary Euphrasia, “everyone has the possibility to find a solution to her/his problems”.

-Experience moving out of the shadows into the limelight, because there is always light at the end of the tunnel…
+Experience moving out of darkness into light, because there is always light at the end of the tunnel…

 (Free participation - for a group from 6 to 20 people maximum – around 1h)

-To book a guided tour (“On the footsteps of St. Mary Euphrasia” or “Between garden and tunnel”) please contact:
+To book a the guided tour “Discovering the site of the Motherhouse" please contact:

 By email: firstname.lastname@example.org